LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

     * **Max number of answers**: Select the maximum number of answers to return from the knowledge base, anywhere from one to three.
 The default value is one.
     * **Answer layout**: Select "Structured," "Simple," or "Custom" based on your requirements.
 These layout options are discussed farther above.
     * **Link text for content URL**: This setting is available when you select "Structured" or "Simple" for the **Answer layout**.
-Enter the label to use for the link to the article's content URL, e.g., "Learn more."
-On channels that support the `href` tag, this label is used, and the link opens the URL in a new window.
+Enter the "learn more" text to use.
 You can enter a botContext or environment variable here, e.g., {$botContext.\<name\>}.
+When the **Structured** layout is used, and when the **Simple** layout is used and the channel is Web messaging, this is the text for the `href` link to the article's content URL.
+When the **Simple** layout is used in any other channel, this value is sent as static text: [this value] + "at" + [article's content url in shortened form], for example, "Learn more at www.mysite.com/abc."
+For illustrations, see the images earlier in this topic.
     * **Default image URL**: This optional setting is available only when you select "Structured" for the **Answer layout**.
 If you enter an image URL, then when an article doesn't have an image URL within the knowledge base, this image is used in the Structured output.
 This presents a uniform consumer experience across all articles, even when some articles have images but others don't.
 You might specify a company logo.
 Remember to whitelist the image URL, as discussed [here](conversation-builder-networking-security.html#whitelisting-rich-media).
 You can also enter a botContext or environment variable here, e.g., {$botContext.\<name\>}.
     * **Response data variable**: This setting is available only when you select "Custom" for the **Answer layout**.
 Enter the name of the response data variable that will store the answer results.
 The default variable name is "kb_search."
 7. Click **Save**.